Coronavirus Covid 19: Grant Robertson and Ministry of Health to update on Covid-19 pandemic

 One hundred and twenty-eight health care workers have tested positive and about half were affected outside the workplace, the source of the others' infections were still being investigated.

-McElnay said they were "very conscience" about health inequities and it was part of their response.
+McElnay said they were "very conscious" about health inequities and it was part of their response.
 Robertson said they'd given those groups extra money.

 On the nurse who tested positive for Covid despite wearing full PPE, McElnay said they were still investigating the source of the infection.